open-telemetry/opentelemetry.io/content/en/docs/demo/feature-flags.md

 ## Flagd configurator

-Flag values can be changed through the ui provided at <http://localhost:8080/feature> when running the demo.
-Changing the values through this ui will be reflected in the flagd service.
+Flag values can be changed through the user interface provided at <http://localhost:8080/feature> when running the demo.
+Changing the values through this user interface will be reflected in the flagd service.

-There are two options when it comes to changing the feature flags through the ui:
+There are two options when it comes to changing the feature flags through the user interface:

-### Basic view

-A user friendly view in which default variants (the same options that need to be changed when configuring through the raw file) can be selected and saved for each feature flag.
+- **Basic View**: A user friendly view in which default variants (the same options that need to be changed when configuring through the raw file) can be selected and saved for each feature flag.
 Currently, the basic view does not support fractional targeting.

-### Advanced view

-A view in which the raw configuration json file is loaded and can be edited within the browser.
-The view provides the flexibility that comes with editing a raw json file, however it also provides schema checking to ensure that the json is valid and that the provided configuration values are correct.
+- **Advanced View**: A view in which the raw configuration JSON file is loaded and can be edited within the browser.
+The view provides the flexibility that comes with editing a raw JSON file, however it also provides schema checking to ensure that the JSON is valid and that the provided configuration values are correct.